Bayan0708/Quantum-Machine-Learning/README.md

 # Quantum-computing
-In this folder I upload my learnings with quantum computing, with the goal of eventually doing QML.
+In this folder, I upload my learning about quantum computing applied to machine learning.
+Each project contains both the mathematical breakdown and the code.
+The order reflects how I developed them, allowing you to see my learning process and corrections.